Criterion for a state to be distillable via stochastic incoherent operations: Abstract

 \section{Abstract}

 Coherence distillation is a basic information-theoretic task in the resource theory of coherence.
-In this paper, we find the necessary and sufficient conditions under which a mixed state can be distilled into a pure coherent state via stochastic incoherent operations.
-With the help of this result, we further show that the set of distillable states via stochastic maximally incoherent operations is identical to the set of distillable states via stochastic incoherent operations.
+In this paper, we present the necessary and sufficient conditions under which a mixed state can be distilled into a pure coherent state via stochastic incoherent operations (sIOs).
+With the help of this result, we further show the following: (i) Any $2$-dimensional coherent state is distillable via sIOs if and only if it is a pure coherent state; (ii) a state $\rho$ is n-distillable via sIOs if and only if it is 1-distillable; and (iii) the set of distillable states via stochastic maximally incoherent operations is identical to the set of distillable states via sIOs.
+Finally, we analyze the reason why sIO is stronger than stochastic strictly incoherent operations when we use them to distill a coherent state.